Joe Gould: Who Was James J. Braddock’s Boxing Manager? What Happened to Him?

 The character of Joe Gould in ‘Cinderella Man’ is based on James J. Braddock’s real boxing manager, Joseph “Joe” Gould.
 While the movie’s representation of Gould and Braddock’s dynamic has been dramatized to an extent, it draws a lot from reality.
 Gould was not only the heavyweight champion’s business representative, but also one of the few people who constantly supported Braddock through the darkest years of the Great Depression.
 Their friendship, both in and out of the work dynamic, lies at the heart of the movie.

 Born on August 13, 1896, in the city of Poughkeepsie, New York, Gould reportedly grew up with little formal education and instead worked as a candy seller on local railroad trains.
-Later, during World War 1, Gould served as a sailor for the U.S. Navy, and that is where his journey with boxing truly began.
+Later, during World War I, Gould served as a sailor for the U.S. Navy, and that is where his journey with boxing truly began.
 After getting an officer to arrange boxing matches in a sail loft, Gould gradually began promoting fights around Newport.
-After completing his service, he began managing fighters professionally, eventually crossing paths with Braddock in 1925, at the iconic Joe Jeanette’s gym in Hoboken, New Jersey.
+Following the completion of his service, he began managing boxers professionally and eventually crossed paths with Braddock in 1925 at the iconic Joe Jeanette’s gym in Hoboken, New Jersey.

 Joe Gould Supported James J. Braddock Through the Highs and Lows of His Career